cvondrick/ihog/README.md

     >> imagesc(ihog); axis image;

 Computing the inverse should take no longer than a second for a typical sized image on a modern computer.
+(It may slower the first time you invoke it as it caches the paired dictionary from disk.)

 Visualizing HOG
 ---------------